 Long ago, it was easy to keep track of where our food and drink came from.
 If we didn’t raise it or harvest it ourselves, another local farmer did.
 Virtue Cider preserves this local connection with every cider we make, partnering with area farmers in their second, third, and fourth generations.

-Virtue’s Estate Series ciders are a salute to our partnering farmers.
+Virtue’s Orchard Series ciders are a salute to our partnering farmers.
 Each cider represents a true expression of a single grower’s finest fresh apples, with little impact from yeast, and fermentation without barrel aging.
 Throughout the season, each release will showcase a partnering farm and the apples that place Michigan’s Cider Coast among the best growing regions in the world.

 NICHOLS FARM & ORCHARD

 A mix of Nichols’ early season, high acid apples, highlighted by their flavorful, floral Cox's Orange Pippin.
-The result is a bright, funky, sparkling dry cider with moderate tannins—a colonial farm cider fitting of our first Estate Series blend.
+The result is a bright, funky, sparkling dry cider with moderate tannins—a colonial farm cider fitting of our first Orchard Series blend.

 South Haven, MI